sbeecks/hugo/README.md

 3. to try [Bulmaswatch](https://jenil.github.io/bulmaswatch/) as a simple, beautiful CSS theme.
 4. and ultimately, to separate the test content of this hugo site out into a dedicated content repo, so that this repo becomes a proper hugo theme.

-Our rationale at all this is to leverage the bright, rigorous and super concise philosophy of [hugo](https://gohugo.io), [bulma](https://bulma.io/) and [bulmaswatch](https://jenil.github.io/bulmaswatch/help/).
+Our rationale at all this is to leverage hugo's, bulma's and bulmaswatch's apparently super bright, rigorous and concise philosophies.

 Although the combinations of these three platforms seems extremely promising, apparently there are not many working implementations.
 So we try it on our own.